R-Abinav/gym-trainer-cv-prototype/README.md

-Of course!
-That's an excellent and very practical piece of information to include for troubleshooting.

-Here is the complete, updated `README.md` file with the new note added to the "How to Run" section.

----

-# README.md
+\# Smart Gym: Your AI Personal Trainer

 > **Course:** Smart Product Design
 > **Course Code:** DS2001

-# Smart Gym: Your AI Personal Trainer

 This project is a computer vision-based prototype designed to address the challenge of making fitness more accessible, intelligent, and portable.
 It transforms a standard webcam into a personal trainer that can guide users through various exercises, count repetitions, and provide real-time form feedback.